r03ert0/brainspell/dockerfiles/README.txt

   You may need to create the tmp/mysql directory by hand.

+- At that stage, if you go to localhost:8888 you should see that it is serving brainspell.

 - You can pause and resume the container as follows:

   docker stop brainspell